- Flag. Move to appropriate folder, report.

 - Delete.
 Don’t let it be a bother.

 Spam is an unsolicited message.
-Consider, we give associates varying levels of attention.
-Then, drawing the line with interaction is difficult.
+Consider, we engage contact to different degrees.
+Then, draw the line.
+Given, it is difficult.

-So, more than unsolicited mail messages.
+So, more than mail we do not want.
 For example, a spam link is common.
 Also, text message advertising is included.